Chapter 6

 Hamilton

-2. Adams suspended all trade with France and authorized American ship
+2. Adams suspended all trade with France and authorized American

 captains